ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 9 - Memory/Semiconductor Memory.md

 - exhibit two stable states, nominally 1 and 0
 - can be written into to set the state
 - can be read to sense the state
-The includes RAM, ROM and Flash Memory
+The includes [[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 9 - Memory/Definitions/RAM\|RAM]], [[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 9 - Memory/Definitions/ROM\|ROM]] and Flash Memory